How To Have A Good Relationship With Your Spouse: 12 Ideas That Are Sure To Help You

 How can we improve in this area?
 What can we do?

-Many times a discussion can be like playing hot potato with the problem.
+Many times a discussion can be like playing hot potato with a problem.
 We pass it back and forth and back and forth.

 But hot potato is not going to help you come to a productive solution.